Rithvik-Konda/emotion-decision-model/README.md

 # Emotion and Decision Making Model

-This folder contains a minimal Python simulation for a cognitive science course project.
+This folder contains a Python simulation for my project.

 ## Files
 - `emotion_decision_model.py` contains the model